Clinical Microbiology Short Essay Question And Answers

 The demonstration of the parasite in the blood is the most important method for the diagnosis of malaria.

-• Thick and thin smears of blood are prepared on the same slide (or) two different slides.
+• Thick and thin smears of blood are prepared on the same slide or) two different slides.

-• Blood is collected prior to antimalarial therapy
+• Blood is collected before antimalarial therapy

 Protozoans Microscopic examination of blood film

-2. Fluorescent microscopy:
+2. Fluorescent Microscopy:

 • A blood smear is prepared on a slide and is stained with acridine orange